 With the GP-550CD your computer can now print 40, 48, 68, 80, 96, or 136 characters per line.
 You can print in ANY of 18 font styles.
 You not only have the standard Pica, Elite, Condensed and Italics, but also true Superscripts and Subscripts.
-Never again will you have to worry about how to print H2O or X2.
+Never again will you have to worry about how to print H_2O or X^2 .
 This fantastic machine will do it automatically, through easy software commands right from your keyboard.
 All fonts have true descenders.

 One of the fonts we like best is "Proportional" because it looks most like typesetting.
-The spacing for thin characters like "i" and "1" are given less space which "tightens" the word making reading easier and faster.
-This is only one watching of the careful reading put into the replacement without Permission
+The spacing for thin characters like "i" and "l" are given less space which "tightens" the word making reading easier and faster.
+This is only one wathing easier and faster.
+This is only the character product of the control planning put into the splatery without Permission